Brooks CEO says his shoes fit Buffett better

 While Brooks is a small piece of Buffett's empire, accounting for barely one-quarter of 1 percent of Berkshire's revenue, Jim Weber, its chief executive since 2001, said it's the kind of business Buffett likes: focused, easy to follow, and following a long-term strategy.

-The latter was the result of his decision more than a decade ago to stop trying to compete everywhere with bigger rivals such as Nike Inc, Asics Corp and Adidas AG.
+The latter was the result of his decision more than a decade ago to stop trying to compete everywhere with bigger rivals such as Nike Inc (NKE.N), Asics Corp (7936.T) and Adidas AG (ADSGn.DE).
 No more basketball.
 No more tennis.
 Just running, including performance shoes and apparel.

 "We had ended up playing all the categories, where athletic footwear became lifestyle footwear," the Minnesota native said in an interview ahead of Berkshire's annual shareholder weekend, which includes a 5K run.
 "In 2001, you had to have visible eye candy on the shelf - Shox, Air - and we realized we weren't going to win at that game.
 By doing one product, we stopped confusing our customer."